seosamba/ecommerce/readme.txt

         sometext - custom text inside span element

 2. Product list widget.
-    {$productlist:template_name[:tagnames-tag1,tag2,...,tagN[:brands-brand1,brand2,...,brandN[:order-name,price,brand,date,sku]]]:desc:unwrap:limit:5} - Creates a list of products using the same tags. template_name - template name for the product list tagnames-tag1,tag2,...,tagN - filtering by product tags
+    {$productlist:template_name[:tagnames-tag1,tag2,...,tagN[:brands-brand1,brand2,...,brandN[:order-name,price,brand,date,sku]]]:desc:unwrap:5} - Creates a list of products using the same tags. template_name - template name for the product list tagnames-tag1,tag2,...,tagN - filtering by product tags
     brands-brand1,brand2,...,brandN - filtering by product brands
     order-name,price,brand,date,sku - sorting of the list by: name, price, brand, date and sku desc - when option order-* is set the sorting of the list by desc.
-By default sorting by asc unwrap - remowed the <div class="product-list"></div> HTML element
-    limit: 5 - add limit for productlist, where 5 is count of products limit.
+By default sorting by asc unwrap - remowed the <div class="product-list"></div> HTML element 5 - add limit for productlist, where 5 is count of products limit.
 By default is 50 (must be last option in "product list" widget)
 3. Store widgets:
     {$store:cartblock} - Displays information about the state of the cart (the amount of goods, price, etc.) and link to the shopping cart page for the current user.